 First, let it be known that nearly any stimulant will raise blood pressure – so of course there are risks for those who do not follow the label instructions.

 It seems pretty well established that these mild stimulant ingredients aren’t “gateway drugs”.
 Nobody started using crack when Craze was [rightfully] removed from the market.
 They backed off or found another weak stimulant.

-Until we get a reasonable dialogue here, the game of cat and mouse will continue.
-The media will continue to sensationalize the news, eventually ruining it for everyone short of big pharma, who’s unironically got more dangerous amphetamines to sell to you.
+Until we get a reasonable dialogue here and actual manufacturing audits, the game of cat and mouse will continue.
+The media will continue to sensationalize the news, eventually ruining it for everyone short of big pharma, who unironically has more dangerous amphetamines to sell to you.

 Comments and Discussion (Powered by the PricePlow Forum)